stijn-dejongh/ars-rethorica/manuscript/book1chapter2.md

 signs, it follows that these two elements must correspond to these two kinds of propositions, each to each. [^^1_14] For that which is probable is that which generally happens, not however unreservedly, as some define it, but that which is concerned with things that may be other than they are, being so related to that in regard to which it is probable as the universal to the particular.
 As to signs, some are related as the particular to the universal, others as the universal to the particular.
-Necessary signs are called tekmeria ; those which are not necessary have no distinguishing name.
-I call those necessary signs from which a logical syllogism can be constructed, wherefore such a sign is called tekmērion ; for when people think that their arguments are irrefutable, they think that they are bringing forward a tekmērion , something as it were proved and concluded; for in the old language tekmar and peras have the same meaning (limit, conclusion).
+Necessary signs are called `tekmeria` ; those which are not necessary have no distinguishing name.
+I call those necessary signs from which a logical syllogism can be constructed, wherefore such a sign is called `tekmērion` ; for when people think that their arguments are irrefutable, they think that they are bringing forward a `tekmērion` , something as it were proved and concluded; for in the old language `tekmar` and `peras` have the same meaning (limit, conclusion).

 Among signs, some are related as the particular to the universal; for instance, if one were to say that all wise men are just, because Socrates was both wise and just.
 Now this is a sign, but even though the particular statement is true, it can be refuted, because it cannot be reduced to syllogistic form.
 But if one were to say that it is a sign that a man is ill, because he has a fever, or that a woman has had a child because she has milk, this is a necessary sign.
-This alone among signs is a tekmērion ; for only in this case, if the fact is true, is the argument irrefutable.
+This alone among signs is a `tekmērion` ; for only in this case, if the fact is true, is the argument irrefutable.
 Other signs are related as the universal to the particular, for instance, if one were to say that it is a sign that this man has a fever, because he breathes hard; but even if the fact be true, this argument also can be refuted, for it is possible for a man to breathe hard without having a fever.
-We have now explained the meaning of probable, sign, and necessary sign, and the difference between them; in the Analytics [^^1_15] we have defined them more clearly and stated why some of them can be converted into logical syllogisms, while others cannot.
+We have now explained the meaning of `probable`, `sign`, and `necessary sign`, and the difference between them; in the Analytics [^^1_15] we have defined them more clearly and stated why some of them can be converted into logical syllogisms, while others cannot.

 We have said that example is a kind of induction and with what kind of material it deals by way of induction.
 It is neither the relation of part to